BOOK PROJECTS

 Presented at APSA 2020, Global Research in International Political Economy (GRIPE), UCLA Center for the Study of International Migration.

-Links: Working Paper | Supplementary Materials | Replication Materials | Pre-Analysis Plan | Slides
+Links: Paper | Supplementary Materials | Replication Materials | Pre-Analysis Plan | Slides

 Prolonged Contact Does Not Reshape Locals’ Attitudes toward Migrants in Wartime Settings (with Jason Lyall).
 American Journal of Political Science (April 2024).